Diversity, Equity, & Inclusion

 Our vision

 We recognize that imbalances of power, perspective, and privilege persist in higher education and in society.
 We acknowledge and address the diverse experiences of oppression, discrimination, and resistance that many face.
-Our community supports the equality and dignity of all persons in order to establish and promote an environment in which all can thrive.
-Our College is stronger when we respect, engage with, promote, and sustain the intellectual and social contributions of members of diverse groups and approach our disciplines through multiple lenses.
+Our community supports the dignity of all persons in order to establish and promote an environment in which all can thrive.
+Our college is stronger when we respect, engage with, promote, and sustain the intellectual and social contributions of members of diverse groups and approach our disciplines through multiple lenses.

 Diversity Liaisons